 As thousands of representatives from the food manufacturing industry gathered at the FOOMA tradeshow in Tokyo on 13-16 June, several companies displayed their natural refrigerant-based solutions for food processing and freezing applications.

-The CO2 booster system was first installed in March 2016 at a processing facility of Tokyo-based food manufacturer Wellfam Foods Corporation.
+The first installation was done in March 2016 at a processing facility of Tokyo-based food manufacturer Wellfam Foods Corporation.
+The installation uses Takahashi Manufacturing’s CO2 tunnel freezer along with Japanese system supplier, Nihon Netsugen Systems’ CO2 booster unit.

 Tomokazu Naruta, president of Takahashi Manufacturing, updated R744.com on the performance of that installation and the company’s vision moving forward.